TestAnything/Specification/tap-version-14-specification.md

 ##### SKIP tests

-If the directive starts with `# SKIP`, the test is counted as a todo test, and the text after `SKIP` is the explanation.
+If the directive starts with `# SKIP`, the test is counted as a skipped test, and the text after `SKIP` is the explanation.

 ```tap
 ok 14 - mung the gums # SKIP leave gums unmunged for now